mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 methods :meth:`Create_intercomm` and :meth:`Merge` of
 :class:`Intracomm` and :class:`Intercomm` objects respectively.

-Virtual topologies (:class:`Cartcomm` and :class:`Graphcomm` classes,
+Virtual topologies (:class:`Cartcomm`, :class:`Graphcomm`, and
-both being a specialization of :class:`Intracomm` class) are fully supported.
+:class:`Distgraphcomm` classes, being them specializations of :class:`Intracomm` class) are fully supported.
 New instances can be obtained from intracommunicator instances with factory methods :meth:`Create_cart` and :meth:`Create_graph` of :class:`Intracomm` class.

-The associated process group can be retrieved from a communicator by calling the :meth:`Get_group` method, which returns an instance of the :class:`Group` class.
-Set operations with :class:`Group` objects like like :meth:`Union`, :meth:`Intersect` and :meth:`Difference` are fully supported, as well as the creation of new communicators from these groups.

 Point-to-Point Communications